Hitler's Relations with Other World Leaders

 What was Britain's response to Hitler's aims for an alliance?

-Britain did not want to sign up to an official alliance, but did want to coordinate with Hitler to avoid a war - or least to hold this off for long enough to rearm, raise the money for a war, and convince the British public this was the right path to follow.
+Britain did not want to sign up to an official , but did want to coordinate with Hitler to avoid a war - or least to hold this off for long enough to rearm, raise the money for a war, and convince the British public this was the right path to follow.

 What was Hitler's relationship like with Spain?